 If you’re doing this stretch of track as a day trip, you can take local trains as well.
-These trains have a four-digit number (for example, train #6100 leaves Podgorica at 06.31 in the morning and arrives in Kolašin at 08.00).
-Do note though that local trains stop at every single station.
+These trains have a four-digit number (for example, train #6100 leaves Podgorica at 0631h in the morning and arrives in Kolašin at 0800h).
+Local trains do stop at every single station.
 This makes for a slower, more idyllic trip but also takes longer.
 The international train only stops at major stations.

 Where to buy tickets for the Bar Belgrade Railway?